Learn About Steps To Protect Brain Health

 Dementia Rate Declines

-The Framingham Heart Study is a long-term, ongoing cardiovascular cohort study on residents in Framingham, Massachusetts.
-The study began in 1948 with 5,209 adults and is now on its third generation of participants.
 Over the past 40 years, dementia rates have fallen by 44 percent!
-While this is excellent news, the bad news is that the number of adults age 65 and over is growing.
-The U.S. Census Bureau estimated 52.4 million seniors in 2018 and expects that number to grow to 94.7 million by 2060.
+While this is excellent news, the bad news is that the number of adults aged 65 and over is growing.
+The U.S. Census Bureau estimated that there were 62 million seniors in 2024 (approximately 18-19 percent of the population) and expects this number to increase to more than 80 million by 2040.
+As the aging population continues to grow, dementia prevention is becoming an increasingly important public health priority.

 Types of Dementia

-Vascular dementia (and vascular cognitive impairment) is caused when small vessels in the brain become diseased or blocked, depriving brain cells of needed oxygen and glucose.
-Difficulty in problem-solving, reduced focus, slowed thinking and diminished organizational ability are typically more noticeable in those with vascular dementia over memory loss.
-While age is the strongest risk factor for vascular dementia, controllable risk factors include high blood pressure, smoking, high cholesterol and high triglyceride levels.
-So what can one do to reduce their dementia risk?
-Below are 6 lifestyle factors largely in our control in our dementia prevention fight:
+$52.48 Add to cartVascular dementia (and vascular cognitive impairment) occurs when small vessels in the brain become diseased or blocked, depriving brain cells of the necessary oxygen and glucose.
+Difficulty in problem-solving, reduced focus, slowed thinking and diminished organizational ability are typically more noticeable in those with vascular dementia than memory loss.
+While age is the most substantial risk factor for vascular dementia, controllable risk factors include high blood pressure, smoking, high cholesterol and high triglyceride levels.
+What can one do to reduce the risk of developing dementia?
+Below are six lifestyle factors mainly in our control in our dementia prevention fight:

 Step 1: Manage Cholesterol

-- 1,400 calorie diet = 10- to 15 grams saturated fat.
+- 1,400 calorie diet = 10- to 15 grams saturated fat

-- 1,600 calorie diet = 12- to 18 grams saturated fat.
+- 1,600 calorie diet = 12- to 18 grams saturated fat

-- 1,800 calorie diet = 15- to 20 grams saturated fat.
+- 1,800 calorie diet = 15- to 20 grams saturated fat

 Step 2: Manage Blood Pressure